 Sorghum is an ancient grain with its origin in Africa but is now grown all over the world

 Although it doesn’t get the attention it deserves, sorghum is packed with nutrients such as magnesium, phosphorus, copper, iron, zinc, fiber, antioxidants, and the B vitamins.

-Regular consumption may improve glucose regulation and improve diabetes, lower the risk for chronic conditions such as heart disease and cancer, improve bone density and prevent osteoporosis, and promote digestive health.
+Regular consumption may improve glucose regulation, improve diabetes, lower the risk for chronic conditions such as heart disease and cancer, improve bone density, prevent osteoporosis, and promote digestive health.

-Sorghum is gluten-free and a great option for those on a gluten-free diet.
-You can prepare sorghum in the same way you do rice or simply use grounded forms for different recipes such as baking or baked goods.
+Moreover, sorghum is gluten-free and a great option for those on a gluten-free diet.
+You can prepare sorghum the same way you do rice, make sorghum tea, or simply use grounded forms for different recipes such as baking.

 Get discounted copies of my cookbook here.